 To propose a special issue, we ask that prospective guest editors email the following to the editors-in-chief (editors@philosophymindscience.org):

-• If you have already secured provisional acceptance from individual authors, please let us know; you may also send titles and brief abstracts (max.
+- If you have already secured a commitment to contribute from individual authors, please let us know; you may also send titles and brief abstracts (max.
 300 words) of prospective contributions.
+Note that also submissions by invited authors have to undergo the usual peer-review process.